toolpath/syil/README.md

 **PROBEOUTSIDECORNER**

 The Probe Outside Corner macro probes the outside edges of the stock and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument Selects the desired corner to probe.
-The C argument is the distance to travel away from the inital location before probing begins.
-The D argument is the probing distance for both X and Y. The Probe should be roughly centered, above and in front of the corner before beginning.
+`A`is the selected work coordinate(G54-59).
+`B` Selects the desired corner to probe.
+`C` is the distance to travel away from the inital location before probing begins.
+`D` is the probing distance for both X and Y.
+The Probe should be roughly centered, diagonaly from the corner befor beginning.

 ![probeExternalCorner](images/probeExternalCorner.png)